meonkeys/shb/pelican/website/content/pages/home.md

 I wrote this book after having realized the power and potential of self-hosting.
 I used the method it describes to provide a robust data haven for myself and my family.
-I haven't found other books like it and I want mine to be the first.
+I haven't found other books like it.

 I've given lectures on self-hosting and received feedback from attendees: they are already experienced at learning tech, they are seeking the motivation to self-host along with high-quality information on how to do it well.
 In response to this feedback I wrote a large Background chapter.